FabledHero/CSCE3420/README.md

 # CSCE3420
-A website for the course
+A website for the course CSCE3420.
+Used the agency template from startbootstrap - https://startbootstrap.com/theme/agency